Choosing the Best Mobile App Framework

 Microsoft introduces the possible mobile frameworks including Xamarin, Flutter and Progressive Web Apps.

-In this video Brandon Minnick, developer advocate of Microsoft talks about how to choose the best mobile app framework when making the first app.
+In this video Brandon Minnick, developer advocate at Microsoft, talks about how to choose the best mobile app framework for making your first app.

 What is a mobile app framework?